 To reach the tourist ruins, simply follow the signed trail.
 It is a short hike, less than 1-mile round trip.
 There are some interpretative guides at the trailhead.
 Be sure to pick one up, as it provides great information about the area and the hike.
 The trail ends at an overlook where you can see several ruins down below.

 Upper Butler Wash Ruins

 As you return from the ruins, watch for a side trail leaving the canyon on the right about 5 minutes down from the last ruin.
 This short side trail (5-10 minutes) climbs steeply up the bank, then levels out to a small side canyon.
 In this side canyon, on the north side, are some great ruins.
 They are not reachable from the ground.
-If you look closely though, on the west wall, you can see a target painted.
+If you look closely, though, on the west wall, you can see a target painted.
 These are often referred to as the Target Ruin because of this painting.
-Also notice in the slickrock below them 2 shallow holes.
-Presumably these where used to hold the bottom of a ladder in place for the Indians to access the ruins.
+Also, notice in the slickrock below them two shallow holes.
+Presumably these were used to hold the bottom of a ladder in place for the Indians to access the ruins.

 Return the way you came.

 |12S 620796mE 4153877mN||Tourist Ruin Trailhead|

 |12S 621113mE 4154121mN||Trailhead|